Getting traffic to an eCommerce website isn’t the hard part anymore. You can run ads, post on social, rank on Google… clicks will come in.

 Adding ad extensions such as site links, callouts, and product snippets can significantly improve click-through rates.

-These features provide extra information and make your ads more appealing.
+These features provide extra information and make your PPC ads more appealing.

 Additionally, as I have researched, A/B testing your ad variations (headlines, visuals, and CTAs) helps identify which combinations resonate most with your target audience.